Group Exercise Classes

 How are classes run at Physiotherapy Centre Ivanhoe?

 - Classes are run at set times, for 55 minutes (see timetable)

 - Maximum of 4 participants per class, all of which have their own tailored program

 - 1:1 and 2:1 buddy classes are available by request

-- Daytime, evening and Saturday classes are available
+- Currently, only daytime classes are available

 - Equipment used includes trapeze bed, reformer machines, theraband tubing, mat work and swiss ball